dhis2/app-hub/README.md

 #algorithm used for signing the jwt-tokens for example HS256
 AUTH0_ALG

-#For the S3 storage where application files will be stored.
+#For the S3 storage where application files will be stored, if using S3.
 AWS_REGION
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 AWS_BUCKET_NAME

-#EBS will inject these so no need to set them manually in EBS Environments
+#EBS will inject these so no need to set them manually in EBS Environments, in local/other environments set these to the database to use for the app-store backend.
 RDS_HOSTNAME
 RDS_USERNAME
 RDS_PASSWORD
 RDS_DB_NAME
 ```
-See /packages/server/knexfile.js to change database connections/credentials or server which will be used depending on process.env.NODE_ENV
+See knexfile.js to change database connections/credentials or server which will be used depending on process.env.NODE_ENV

 ## Frontend config
 The frontend needs to know some basic information about the server to configure routes and API endpoints.